UBC-MECH2024-Capstone-Team14/Microplate-Reader-Hardware/README.md

 ## LED Driver

 The [LED driver](./LED%20Driver/) is a PCB board containing 8 [CN5711](https://www.hestore.hu/prod_getfile.php?id=12002) LED driver ICs.
 It can control the LED intensities independently through PWM.
+It is drawn using EasyEDA.

-## Photodidoe Amplifier
+## Photodiode Amplifier

 The photodiode amplifier is a circuit to convert photodiode current to voltage for the MCU ADC to sample.
 We use a photovoltaic circuit built on a breadboard with general-purpose op-amps (MCP6002).